davidtso1219/davidtso1219.github.io/notes/winter_2022/cse_100/week_1.md

 | -- | -- |
 | <ul><li>boolean (usually 1 byte)[^1]</li><li>char (2 bytes)</li></ul> | <ul><li>bool (usually 1 byte)[^1]</li></ul> |

-[^1]: Although a boolean only stores a bit of information, we still use a whole byte to store a boolean.

 ### String: